 How does a player transition between ball Colors (red, orange, and green)?

 There are two different elements that factor into how a player can progress with the Color Ball Rating.

 Transitioning between ball Colors is contingent on player matches for each ball color.

-To transition from red to orange ball, once players have their first match result from an orange ball event, they will transition to an orange ball grouping on the CBR rating, ie O1.
+To transition from red to the orange ball, once players have their first match result from an orange ball event, they will transition to an orange ball grouping on the CBR rating, ie O1.

 From an orange ball to a green ball, most players will go through a trial period, which you can learn more about below.

 Progressing within a specific ball color (i.e. Orange Ball 1 to Orange Ball 2, or Green Ball 2 to Green Ball 3) is contingent on the match performance in that ball color.

 In the end, there are no set rules about how fast a player can move throughout the Color Ball Rating scale.
 Your CBR Rating is based on your results.
 Do your best, play often, and you should be progressing in no time!